dataronio/CarND-Advanced_Lane_Lines-P4/writeup_report.md

 ### Perspective Transform ###

 The code block in notebook under "Perspective Transform" contains the code for forward and inverse transforms for the "bird's eye" or overhead perspective.
 A straight road image was used to tune the source data points.
 The source points  are chosen to represent a rectangle when viewed from above.
-From the forward perspective they do not appear as a proper rectangle but we know since the road is straight ahead they are in 3D reality a proper rectangular shape.
+From the forward perspective, the points do not appear as a proper rectangle.
+However, we know since the road is straight that in 3D reality they make a proper rectangular shape.
 The destination points are chosen to be a middle rectangular strip in a 1280x720 image size.

 This resulted in the following source and destination points: